-Today I am interviewing Heather Robertson about losing half her body weight, and she has an amazing story!
+Today I'm interviewing Heather Robertson about losing half her body weight, and she has an amazing story!
 Heather lost 170 pounds.
-And more importantly, not only has she lost 170 pounds, but she's maintained that loss for eight years now.
-We talk a lot about this idea of maintenance as a mindset.
-Also make sure you listen until the end, Heather has an amazing answer to the question of how she got to the place where she didn't resent it and she didn't feel restricted with what she needed to do to maintain her weight.
-I hope that you'll be able to listen and apply all of Heather’s great insight about losing half your body weight into your own fitness journey (especially if you are currently feeling some of those feelings of restriction and resentment).
+And more importantly, she's maintained that loss for eight years now.
+I hope that you'll be able to listen and apply all of Heather’s great insight about losing half your body weight to your own fitness journey (especially if you are currently feeling some of those feelings of restriction and resentment).

 You're listening to Biceps after Babies radio episode number 72